Presenteeism: Temporary and permanent employment

 Temporary and permanent employment are often considered when examining the antecedents of presenteeism.
 More specifically, researchers have studied these positions with the thought that lack of job security will cause those who do not have permanent positions to come to work more often even if they are sick.
 This hypothesis, however, has not received complete support.
 Aronsson et al. discovered that permanent employees were more prone to presenteeism than those in more seasonal positions.
 In contrast, Aronsson and Gustafson found no effect of job type.
 Furthermore, Heponiemi et al. found that fixed-term employees as opposed to permanent employees were less likely to report working while ill, and the work of Bockerman and Laukkanen supported this finding.
-Based on these inconclusive results, Johns noted that researchers had to reconsider the job insecurity hypothesis.
+Based on these inconclusive results, Johns called for researchers to reconsider the job insecurity hypothesis.

 Occupations and work environments

 Individuals working in certain occupations may be more prone to presenteeism.
-In a study in Sweden, Aronsson et al. found that those offering welfare and teaching services demonstrated higher rates of presenteeism.
-The authors pointed out that these employees often worked with those in more vulnerable populations such as the elderly.
-Outside of education and healthcare, most of the occupations had lower rates of presenteeism; however, the results did suggest that higher risks jobs, which had more physical workload and stress, saw increased levels of presenteeism.
+In a study in Sweden, Aronsson et al. found higher rates of presenteeism in organizations whose function is to provide welfare and teaching services.
+The authors pointed out that these employees often worked with clients in more vulnerable populations, such as the elderly.
+Outside of education and healthcare, most studied occupations had lower rates of presenteeism; however, the results did suggest that higher-risk jobs, which had more physical workload and stress, saw increased levels of presenteeism.

 Certain work environments may stimulate presenteeism.
 To explore this topic, Dew, Keefe, and Small qualitatively examined a private hospital, a large public hospital, and a small factory.
 In the private hospital, there was little pressure from management to exhibit presenteeism; however, a sense of family seemed to exist between the staff, and a strong loyalty to coworkers pushed employees to come to work while unhealthy.
 The public hospital had a distant management, but presenteeism was fostered by "loyalty to professional image, colleagues, and the institution as a whole."
 Finally, in the factory, there was strong pressure from management for employees to exhibit presenteeism.
 Furthermore, workers often had few other employment options, which often resulted in increased presenteeism.

 Ease of replacement

 The ease with which one can be replaced on the job also affects levels of presenteeism.
-Specifically, if one feels that he or she cannot be replaced, that individual is more prone to attend work while sick.
+Specifically, if one feels that they cannot be replaced, that individual is more prone to attend work while sick.
 Doctors are often examined in this regard.
 For example, Jena et al. studied residents in training and noted high rates of presenteeism, which they concluded were the result of feeling irreplaceable.
 Further extending the examination of the medical field, McKevitt, Morgan, Dundas, and Holland studied hundreds of healthcare professionals and found that more than 80 percent of respondents had worked while ill.
 Individuals listed some of the reasons they had not taken sick days, and many cited the fact that they felt large pressure to work.
 In some cases, general practitioners did not want to burden their partners, and many felt a strong commitment to the job that prevented them from taking sick leave.